ABOUT

 Great Parks Rangers are state-certified law enforcement officers who exercise full police powers by providing year-round, 24-hour park patrol service.
 They help ensure the safety and enjoyment of Great Parks’ visitors, as well as the protection of park facilities and more than 17,500 acres of park land.

 Historically, the term “ranger” often referred to protection of our nation’s conservation areas by skilled mounted officers.
 Over time, “ranger” has also been applied to a variety of park-related functions, from naturalists to natural resource managers.
-Today, Great Parks Ranger Department has a staff of more than 35 rangers who work proudly work for both the protection and conservation of park lands and wildlife and the enforcement of state laws and park bylaws.
+Today, Great Parks Ranger Department has a staff of more than 35 rangers who proudly work for both the protection and conservation of park lands and wildlife and the enforcement of state laws and park bylaws.

 As state-certified police officers, Great Parks Rangers have all passed the Ohio Peace Officer Training Academy, as required by law, and are required to meet all annual training standards as set forth by the Ohio Peace Officer Training Council.
 Great Parks Rangers are trained for emergency response, investigation and reporting and are continuously receiving updated training to maintain a high level of excellence and professionalism.